You Earned a Ticket!

 The federal budget provides less than 10% of school funding.

-In this quest to improve education outcomes, an important role of the federal government in education has been to collect data about schools’ achievements and shortcomings, shine light on them, and insist on change in places where the system appears to be functioning particularly poorly.
-Another important role has been to provide incentives for experimentation and evaluation.
+In the quest to improve education outcomes, an important role of the federal government has been to collect data about schools' results.
+For a time, another important role was to provide incentives for experimentation and evaluation.

 A little history helps clarify the changing federal role in education.
 The Elementary and Secondary Education Act (ESEA) was created as a cornerstone of President Lyndon Johnson’s "War on Poverty."
 Title 1 ("Improving the academic achievement of the disadvantaged") is the most familiar program.
-The main function of ESEA was to provide extra support to schools that serve low-income children.
+The main function of ESEA was to provide extra federal money to support schools that serve low-income children.
+(Of course, there's a lot more to it.
+Here's a good summary of all of the "titles" of ESEA.)

-From 2002 to 2015, ESEA was amended and re-branded as the No Child Left Behind Act (NCLB).
-NCLB was a muscular policy; it made federal funding contingent.
-States had to adopt standards, administer standardized tests in English and Math, and hold schools and districts accountable for the results of those tests.
+From 2002 to 2015, ESEA was re-branded as the No Child Left Behind Act (NCLB), with some important changes.
+NCLB was a muscular policy: it made federal funding contingent.
+In order to access certain federal funds previously provided to districts without conditions, states were required to do some specific things: adopt standards, administer standardized tests in English and Math based on the tests, and hold schools and districts accountable for the results.
+Schools that failed to reach improvement targets were identified, and could face consequences.

-NCLB established a romantic 12-year goal: By 2013-14, all students would score at a proficient level on state tests.
+NCLB was passed into law with broad support and a romantic 12-year goal: By 2013-14, all students would score at a proficient level on state tests.
 It never happened.
-The goal was frankly impossible (for example, to have all English learners score proficient in English is by definition not achievable) but to have aimed lower than proficiency for all would have been unseemly.
-It was widely expected that subsequent bipartisan legislation would amend away the unreasonable bits.
+The goal was impossible from the outset — for example, to have all English learners score proficient in English is by definition not achievable — but to have aimed lower than proficiency for all would have been unseemly.
+Legislators deferred the problem to their successors, assuming that subsequent legislation would amend away the unreasonable bits.

 Though passed as a bipartisan measure, NCLB eventually lost the support of both Democrats and Republicans as more and more schools fell short of the goal.